argoproj/argo-cd/docs/proposals/application-name-identifier.md

 label `app.kubernetes.io/instance`.

-This proposal suggests to change the _value_ of this label to not use the literal application name, but instead use a value from a stable and collision free hash algorithm.
+This proposal suggests to change the _value_ of this label to not use the literal application name, but instead use a value from a stable and reasonable collision free hash algorithm.

 ## Motivation